 How the time value of money can help you make better financial decisions

-Understanding how the time value of money can help you make better financial decisions is important for managing your money more effectively.
+Understanding the time value of money can help you make better financial decisions, which is important in managing your money more effectively.
 Time and compounding returns help your money grow exponentially over the long term, steadily building wealth.

 The time value of money means a unit of money is worth more today than the same amount in the future.
-Simply put, ยฃ1 today will buy more than ยฃ1 one year later.
-There are two elements to the time value of money, inflation and opportunity cost.
+Simply put, £1 today will buy more than £1 in a year’s time.
+There are two elements to the time value of money: inflation and opportunity cost.

-Inflation causes price increases eroding the purchasing power of money over time.
-If annual inflation is 5%, an item costing ยฃ1 now will cost ยฃ1.05 a year later.
+Inflation results in price increases, which erode the purchasing power of money over time.
+If annual inflation is 5%, an item costing £1 now will cost £1.05 in a year’s time.

-Financial opportunity cost refers to the lost income from not investing or saving money.
-It is like hiding ยฃ100 under your mattress for a year.
-After a year you still have a somewhat dusty ยฃ100 but the purchasing power will have decreased by the prevailing inflation rate.
-You have also given up potential income that you could have made from saving or investing the money.
+Financial opportunity cost refers to the lost income or gain from not investing or saving money.
+It is like hiding £100 under your mattress for a year.
+After a year, you’ll still have a somewhat dusty £100, but the purchasing power will have decreased by the current inflation rate.
+By not saving or investing the money, you have also missed out on potential interest income and investment returns.

-There are several financial formulas to calculate the impact of time on the value of money.
-They are useful to compare investment and saving opportunities as well as helping you calculate how much you should save for retirement.
+There are several financial formulas for calculating the impact of time on the value of money.
+They are useful for comparing investment and saving opportunities and can be helpful as a guide for calculating how much you should save for retirement.

-You are considering saving ยฃ200 a month in an account paying 4% compounding interest.
+You are considering saving £200 a month in an account paying 4% compound interest.
 You want to know how much money you will have after 5 years.
-Using the formula for the future value of an annuity (regular contribution), your will have ยฃ13,658 after 5 years.
+Using the formula for the future value of an annuity (regular contribution), you will have around £13,650 after 5 years.

 Assuming annual inflation of 2%, what is this amount worth in today’s money?
-It’s roughly the equivalent purchasing power of ยฃ12,370 today.
+It has roughly the equivalent purchasing power of £12,370 today.

-You want to retire in forty years with the equivalent of ยฃ750,000 in today’s money.
-Assuming an annual return of 5% on your money and annual inflation of 3% you will need to save ยฃ 1,085 a month.
-In this example, the net return after inflation is only 2% whereas investing in the stock market should hopefully provide you with a better return on your money.
+You want to retire in forty years with the equivalent of £750,000 in today’s money.
+Assuming an annual return of 5% on your money and inflation of 3%, you will need to save around £ 1,085 a month.
+In this example, the net return after inflation is only 2%, whereas investing in the stock market should hopefully provide a better return on your money.

-Take a look at our Time Value of Money e-product.
-The 4 page booklet provides further guidance on how the time value of money can help you make better financial decisions.
+Take a look at our Time Value of Money Excel spreadsheet and booklet.
+The 4-page booklet provides further guidance on how the time value of money can help you make better financial decisions.
 It also includes a handy Excel TVM calculator to help you with the maths.

 Time Value of Money Explained With Formula and Examples (investopedia.com)